emresmrlp/42-MiniTalk/README.md

-# 42 Istanbul / MINITALK
+# 42 Türkiye / MINITALK

 - First, you need to run the server with the following command, and then run the client in a new terminal with the required arguments.
 This way, you can send a string to the server using Unix signals from the client!